 Changuu Island, also known as Prison Island, is just off the coast of Stone Town, Zanzibar.
 Now a tourist attraction, – earning its name as a former prison for slaves and a quarantine station for Zanzibar and the mainland, nowadays the island gives you the chance to escape for some peace and quiet.
 It is fringed with a beautiful coral reef, ideal for snorkeling, and has a lovely white beach for sunbathing.
 This tour is a great way to see some history and wildlife,

 Once on the island, you have the opportunity to feed and pet the tortoises, if you have time you may also like to take a stroll through the forested interior where you will see a wide variety of birds, colorful peacocks, bats, and beautiful butterflies.
-Keep your eyes peeled too for the shy and elusive Duikers – an unusual tiny antelope species. you will have chance of doing snorkeling at the island .after prison tour the boat will drive you back.
+Keep your eyes peeled too for the shy and elusive Duikers – an unusual tiny antelope species. you will have the chance of doing snorkeling at the island .after prison tour the boat will drive you back.
 Dinner and overnight at Golden tulip resort

 Day 6: Jozani Forest/ Dolphin and Spice Farms Tour.

 Spend the day at the Island with a variety of optional activities. the most popular dolphin spotting location in Zanzibar is in Kizimkazi village, located on the Southern coast of Zanzibar Island where you can see both bottle-nose and humpback dolphins.
-Dolphin tour is best very early in the morning, because in the afternoon as the sun rises sea water tends to become warm, therefore dolphins dive deep down the sea bottom to escape heat, Early At 06:00 in the morning you’ll be picked up to south coast of Zanzibar for dolphin tour, Although dolphin-spotting is a popular activity, sightings aren’t guaranteed 100%, and actually managing to swim with dolphins is a rare occurrence, like with other wild animals spotting dolphins require time and patience as they are not confined in a cage or a zoo, they are in their natural environment.
+Dolphin tour is best very early in the morning, because in the afternoon as the sun rises seawater tends to become warm, therefore dolphins dive deep down the sea bottom to escape the heat, Early At 06:00 in the morning you’ll be picked up to south coast of Zanzibar for a dolphin tour, Although dolphin-spotting is a popular activity, sightings aren’t guaranteed 100%, and actually managing to swim with dolphins is a rare occurrence, like with other wild animals spotting dolphins require time and patience as they are not confined in a cage or a zoo, they are in their natural environment.